HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 <figure>
 // Chart: 13_02 • Number of home pages on each e-commerce platform, https://docs.google.com/spreadsheets/d/1FUMHeOPYBgtVeMU5_pl2r33krZFzutt9vkOpphOSOss/edit#gid=1618996184
-<figcaption>Figure XX.
+<figcaption>Figure 4.
 Number of pages on each e-commerce platform: from the most popular to the least popular.</figcaption>
 </figure>